lter/im-manual/site-personnel.md

 ## Making individual updates

 Sometimes, it's important to add an individual to your site right away.
-To add key personnel to your site between major updates, [create a ticket in LTERHub](https://lternetwork.force.com/lterhub/s/contactsupport) with their name, role, and email address.
+To add key personnel to your site between major updates, login to LTERHub and [create a case](https://lternetwork.force.com/lterhub/s/contactsupport) with their name, role, and email address.
 The LNO will create a contact and a user for them and trigger a message to login and fill in other key information.

-Once a user is created and they have logged in, they are able to update their own information including email (which automatically updates the login email), site and institutional affiliations, ORCID, social media accounts and research interests.
+Once a user is created and they have logged in, they are able to update their own information, including email (which automatically updates the login email), site and institutional affiliations, ORCID, social media accounts and research interests.
 They can also join discussion groups and update committee memberships.

 ## Making bulk updates